-The Oregon Zoo is proud to participate in International Vulture Awareness Day on Saturday, Sep.
-7.
+The Oregon Zoo is proud to participate in International Vulture Awareness Day on Friday, Sept.
+18.

 Worldwide, vultures face threats that include habitat loss, power line collission and intentional poisoning by poachers who want to avoid detection.
 The greatest threat facing the California condor - one of the world's largest vultures - is lead poisoning.

 International Vulture Awareness day events aim to educate the public about the critical role vultures play in ecosystems.
-Our staff will host keeper talks at 11 a.m. and 2 p.m. accompanied by Pierre the hooded vulture and Clyde the turkey vulture.

 - 10:30 a.m. to 1 p.m. - Vulture games and activities on the concert lawn

 - 11 a.m. and 2 p.m. - Keeper Talks at Condors of the Columbia

 - 1 p.m. - Turkey vulture meet and greet at Family Farm